dewitt4/Cloud-Custodain/tools/c7n_org/README.md

 See `c7n-org run --help` for more information.

-## Defining and using variables.
+## Defining and using variables

-Each account/subscription/project configuration in the config file can also define a variables section `vars` that can be used in policies definitions and are interpolated at execution time.
+Each account/subscription/project configuration in the config file can also define a variables section `vars` that can be used in policies' definitions and are interpolated at execution time.
 These are in addition to the default runtime variables custodian provides like `account_id`, `now`, and `region`.

-Example of defining in c7n-org config file
+Example of defining in c7n-org config file:

 ```yaml
 accounts: